secretstartups/handbook/content/handbook/company/culture/inclusion/unconscious-bias.md

 Biases help the brain create shortcuts for the decision-making process and detect threats.
 Our unconscious biases are based on our own experiences and they help us detect patterns and find in-groups, a basic survival mechanism below our conscious radar.
 If unconscious bias goes unchecked, it can lead to fixed general views of how people should act or behave, and/or negative out-spoken attitude towards a person or group.

-Everyone has unconscious biases, the goal is to bring them to our consciousness and navigate them.
-In order to provide a more inclusive and empathetic work environment.
+Everyone has unconscious biases, the goal is to bring them to our consciousness and navigate them, in order to provide a more inclusive and empathetic work environment.

 ## How do I recognize it?